sasawat/OneUpload/README.md

 #Using:

+Creating a login: ./oneupload -l

+This prevents you from having to log in each time you use the application.
+To log out, delete the file login

 Uploading a single file: ./oneupload -f local cloud

 Example, uploading test.txt to hello.txt on OneDrive: ./oneupload -f "./test.txt" "hello.txt"